Thanksgiving and Black Friday holiday cyber crimes

 Yet this convenience is also shared by those looking to do nefarious acts.

 Hackers find sophisticated methods to steal sensitive information from users and organizations for monetary benefits.
 They take advantage of the online shopping surge during the holiday season as shoppers are on the hunt for incredible savings.

-As consumers and merchants prepare for the busiest shopping season of the year, they should practice caution and be weary of bad actors that create fraud websites and emails that claim to provide offers and deals that are too good to be true.
+As consumers and merchants prepare for the busiest shopping season of the year, they should practice caution and be wary of bad actors that create fraudulent websites and emails that claim to provide offers and deals that are too good to be true.

-It’s prime time for fraud attempts that peak on Thanksgiving Day, starting on Black Friday and last through Cyber Monday.
-It is imperative for both consumers and website owners to be extremely cautious and aware of any possible fraudulent scams.
+It's prime time for fraud attempts that peak on Thanksgiving Day, starting on Black Friday and lasting through Cyber Monday.
+Both consumers and website owners must be extremely cautious and aware of any possible fraudulent scams.